 There’s even a Grand National champion among them too in the form of Many Clouds, who became the first horse ever to win both this race and Aintree’s big handicap.
-The Gold Cup is the far more usual double though as we can see from the table below.
+The Gold Cup is the far more usual double though as we can see from the table above.
 Note that the 2018 winner, Sizing Tennessee, has raced many times at the Festival but the 11 year old hasn’t – yet at least – been entered in Cheltenham’s biggest contest.

 RETURN OF LORD OAKSEY

 A horse by the name of Taxidermist won the second ever running of this handicap, ridden by a certain amateur jockey, John Lawrence.
 The name is unlikely to ring a bell but you may recognise him as renowned horsing racing journalist and television commentator, Lord Oaksey.

 Over 50 years after securing then Hennessy Gold Cup glory, the two-time British Champion Amateur Jump Jockey secured another success but this time as a breeder and part-owner.
 Carruthers did the business for him in 2011 for what was perhaps the finest victory for the Oaskey Partnership.

 ELDERS STRUGGLE DESPITE TENNESSEE TRIUMPH

 Shunning the age trends for this race, Sizing Tennessee became the first winner since 1981 with a double digit age.
 He was able to fend off his younger rivals that day but it’s a rare sight to see this happen.
 Horses aged eight and under have long dominated this test considering their rates of participation.